buz321/AWS/README.md

 Each account may not be eligible for a discount (exceeding 10gb).
 However, using Consolidated Billing, you can add them into one account, and take advantage of the discount price.

+## 8.5 AWS Budgets
+You can create budgets to plan your service usage, service costs, and instance reservations.

+The information in AWS Budgets updates three times a day!!!!!